We’ve all seen FOMO in action online.

 Strong ad copy and a compelling call to action can make all the difference between whether your visitors make a purchase or click away.

-Time-related words are especially useful if you want to create a sense of urgency.
+Time-related words are particularly useful for creating a sense of urgency.

 Try incorporating some of these words into your copy: